cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

           * then upgrade the lanes via `ConsensusParams`
         * also, not clear in which order: community should be careful not to break performance between the passing of both proposals
-        * the `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's this point in having lanes in `ConsensusParams` ?
+        * the `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams` ?
-      * Conclusion, 3.
+  * Conclusion: 3.
     * lane info is "hardcoded" in the app's logic
     * lane info is passed to CometBFT during handshake
   * Advantages:
     * Simple lane update cycle: one software update gov proposal
-        * CometBFT doesn't not need to deal if dynamic lane changes: it just needs to set up lanes when starting up (afresh, or recovery)
+    * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery)
-* How to deal with nodes that are late?
-So, lane info at mempool level (and thus p2p channels to establish) does not match
-  * TODO
 * What does lane info (passed to CometBFT) look like?
   * Current state  of discussions.
     * Draft of data structure